John Elk/The Image Bank/Getty images

 Here are a few things to consider before you buy solar panels:

-- Your roof.
-According to the U.S. Department of Energy, solar panels work best on south-facing roofs with 15 to 40 degrees slopes.
+- Your roof: According to the U.S. Department of Energy, solar panels work best on south-facing roofs with 15- to 40-degree slopes.
 The installer will also assess the age and condition of your roof before installing solar panels.
 Roof replacement after solar system installation can be much costlier.

-- Shading.
-Solar panels with direct access to sunlight work most efficiently and provide maximum power output.
-Therefore, removing any shading around your property is essential before going solar.
-Ask your solar installer if tree removal services are included in their offerings.
+- Shading: Solar panels with direct access to sunlight work most efficiently and provide maximum power output.
+Therefore, it’s essential to remove any shade around your property before going solar.
+Ask your solar installer if tree removal services are included in its offerings.

-- Solar investment vs. living in your home.
-You’ll get the most value from your solar panels if you plan to be in your home for an extended period.
-It can take up to 15 years to break even on a solar panel purchase in Oklahoma, and it may not be worth it if you plan to move soon.
+- Solar investment vs. living in your home: You’ll get the most value from your solar panels if you plan to be in your home for an extended period.
+It can take 12.6 years or more to break even on a solar panel purchase in Oklahoma, and it may not be worth it if you plan to move soon.

-- HOA rules.
-Some homeowners’ associations may restrict solar panel use or require approval before installing them on your home.
+- HOA rules: Some homeowners’ associations (HOAs) may restrict solar panel use or require approval before installing them on your home.
+Your solar installer can help you figure out potential neighborhood restrictions.

 The future of energy is solar in Oklahoma

-Green energy, or renewable energy, is produced without harmful carbon emissions.
-As the name implies, the sources of energy are renewable and can’t be depleted.
-Renewable energy sources includes solar, wind, bioenergy, and hydroelectric energy.
+Green energy, or renewable energy, is produced without diminishing the energy source.
+Renewable energy sources include solar, wind, bioenergy, and hydroelectric energy.
 Benefits for the customer include lower monthly bills, long-term energy savings, and more stable energy service even during storms or extreme weather.
+Many of these sources are also clean, meaning they don’t produce harmful carbon emissions.

 Despite modest growth in solar installations in Oklahoma, the future of solar in the state is bright.
 There are 33 solar companies, and solar prices in Oklahoma have also fallen 53% in the last 10 years.

 The past several years have seen investments in residential, commercial, community, and utility-scale solar installations.
 Major solar installations in Oklahoma include Covington Solar Farm and Choctaw Nation Solar Farm, which generate about 19.3 MW and power 2,445 homes.
-The Solar Energy Industries Association expects the total installed solar capacity in Oklahoma to reach more than 2,000 MW in the next five years.
+The SEIA expects the total installed solar capacity in Oklahoma to reach more than 2,200 MW in the next five years.

 Solar energy FAQs